callstack/repack/website/docs/about.md

 - Re.Pack has smaller footprint and allows for greater level of customization, since you have direct access to the Webpack config.
 - Re.Pack supports Hot Module Replacement + React Refresh, whereas Haul does not.
-- Haul supports legacy implementation of multi-bundling (though it requires to alter React Native source code, so we don't recommend that), where as Re.Pack supports code splitting and in the future [Module Federation](https://medium.com/swlh/webpack-5-module-federation-a-game-changer-to-javascript-architecture-bcdd30e02669).
+- Haul supports legacy implementation of multi-bundling (though it requires to alter React Native source code, so we don't recommend that), whereas Re.Pack supports code splitting and in the future [Module Federation](https://medium.com/swlh/webpack-5-module-federation-a-game-changer-to-javascript-architecture-bcdd30e02669).
 - Re.Pack delivers better Developer Experience by providing you with more meaningful logs, easier usage and more customizability.

 ## Re.Pack vs `@callstack/nativepack`